EximpLettuce/Calamitas/README.md

 Minecraft Version: 1.16.3.
 Discord: https://discord.gg/vNecgtaJ37.
 Useful Information: Recipe images can be found in the discord server.
-Special thanks to VandalieuKUN for hosting the minecraft server. twitch.tv/vandalieukun
+Special thanks to VandalieuKUN for hosting the minecraft server: twitch.tv/vandalieukun

 Changelog: